tangye1234/starkit/README.md

 And some hooks which benifits with a smart type inference system like `useDebounce`, `useDebouceState` and `useThrottle`

 And also hooks which function perfectly well in react 18 strict dev mode like `useDisposable` and `useMount`.

+We also provide a `useUpdate`、 `useIsSSR`、`useDevicePixelRatio` hook that is very common in real world.

 [eslint-image]: https://img.shields.io/npm/v/@starkit/eslint-config.svg?style=flat-square
 [eslint-url]: https://npmjs.org/package/@starkit/eslint-config